BNoordam/Final-RP-crazyflie-repository/README.md

 ## Installing the Linux driver for the WiFi dongle

-Commands for installing the Edimax AC600 Wi-Fi USB adapter
+Commands for installing the Edimax AC600 Wi-Fi USB adapter, received from Simon at the DTPA lab.
 ```
 Sudo apt-get update
 Sudo apt-get install DKMS